 For “lunch box” or snack peppers, I have had great success with Yum Yum.
 These grew so fast and produced so many peppers last year, I could barely keep up.
 This variety is thin-walled and produces fruit that is 2 1/2″ long.
 The peppers range from red to yellow to orange.
 With very few seeds, these are ideal for eating fresh, but they are also suitable for sauteing.

 Flavor Burst is an interesting pepper that starts off lime green in color.
-It matures into a deep yellow-orange and has a hint of citrus in ???
+It matures into a deep yellow-orange and has a hint of citrus flavor in it.

 This year I am trying several new colored peppers.
 I am growing Orange Blaze and Yellow Monster and an unnamed white variety.
 I usually purchase my yellow and orange peppers as transplants, but this year I decided to try some from seed.
 I’ll update this post with details on how they turn out.